Signature of transition to supershear rupture speed in coseismic off-fault damage zone: Coseismic Off-Fault Damage Around The Rupture Tip During Supershear Transition: Numerical Analysis

 In addition to the above described numerical experiments using brittle rheology, we acknowledge that Templeton \& Rice \textit{et al.} \cite{Templeton08} first explored the extent and distribution of off-fault plasticity during supershear rupture (see Figure 13 of Templeton \& Rice \textit{et al.} \cite{Templeton08}).
 They conducted a 2D in-plane dynamic rupture modeling with Drucker-Prager elasto-plastic constitutive law.
 In their model, the degree of damage is inferred from the accumulation of plastic strain.
 Although plasticity, as a proxy for damage, essentially holds only at low-strain rates \cite{Davis05, Zhang13}, they nevertheless pointed out a ``remarkable contraction'' in the damage zone width associated with supershear transition.

-We can thus conclude, quite confidently, that this reduction in damage zone width is a universal characteristic of supershear transition and is insensitive to the constitutive law used to model damage.
+We can thus conclude, quite confidently, that this reduction in damage zone width (a gap in off-fault fractures) is a universal characteristic of supershear transition and is insensitive to the constitutive law used to model damage.